 It’s been a year since Craig Ball hit our screens on Britain’s Got Talent with his impressions act, but a lot has changed since then.
 He has now performed at shows, worked with brands and uploaded cover videos to YouTube.
 We sit down with him at his show for Help for Heroes, where he is supporting Collabro, to talk about life after the show, his love of gaming and who he wants to perform for.

 What made you decide to audition for Britain’s Got Talent?

 This one got twisted a lot.
-The truth is, I used to be in a band, and I used to do a lot of singing, and a lot of people back then used to say ‘why don’t you go on shows’.
-So, some of it was not believing in myself and because I got the call, obviously I thought well if they’re saying it then maybe I should.
+The truth is, I used to be in a band, and I used to do a lot of singing, and a lot of people back then used to say ‘why don’t you go on shows?’.
+Some of it was not believing in myself and because I got the call, obviously I thought well if they’re saying it then maybe I should.
 I wasn’t really doing much at the time, it was a pretty rubbish point in life so I was like ‘what can I lose?
 I can’t lose anything’.
-I went on originally just to get exposure but as much as the papers were saying they told me to go, they didn’t, I had all the choice in the world.
+I went on originally just to get exposure but as much as the papers were saying they told me to go on, they didn’t, I had all the choice in the world.
 It was my decision.

 Do you keep in contact with any of the contestants?

 I have up until recently.
 I am meant to be doing something with Richard (Jones) at some point on YouTube.
 I was quite close with Wayne (Woodward) but he’s obviously having his kid so he’s a bit busy.
 I’ve got stuff going on with me anyway so I’m really bad at contacting.

 What was it like getting a standing ovation from the audience and the judges?

 Unbelievable, I would say, ridiculous.
 I had zero confidence when I went on and I was quite scared actually.

 Who is the most difficult character to impersonate?